bear/kenkou-deprecated/README.md

 kenkou
 ======
+健康 - kenkou - health

-A python tool to check that an http resource is alive.
+A python based tool to check that an http resource is alive.

 All redirects are followed and once the final URL is discovered it is tested for a 2XX result.
 If 2XX is returned it is also scanned for mixed-content items.